Fencing Forward

 Grant Overview

-• Beneficiary organization/program must have a valid and active 501(c)(3) or equivalent federal tax status.
+• Tax Status: Hold a valid and active 501(c)(3) or equivalent federal tax-exempt status.

-• Clubs in good standing are eligible to be nominated for one (1) grant each fiscal year.program must have a valid and active 501(c)(3) or equivalent federal tax status.
+• Frequency: Organizations are eligible to be nominated for one (1) grant per fiscal year.

 Important Dates